-(1) (2) (3) (4) (5) Financial planning services Portfolio management for individuals and/or small businesses Portfolio management for investment companies (as well as "business development companies" that have made an election pursuant to section 54 of the Investment Company Act of 1940) Portfolio management for pooled investment vehicles (other than investment companies) Portfolio management for businesses (other than small businesses) or institutional clients (other than registered ☐ (6) ☐ (7) investment companies and other pooled investment vehicles) Pension consulting services Selection of other advisers (including private fund managers) Publication of periodicals or newsletters Security ratings or pricing services Market timing services Educational seminars/workshops Other(specify): company eck Item 5.G.(3) unless you provide advisory services pursuant to an investment advisory contract to an investment registered under the Investment Company Act of 1940, including as a subadviser.
-If you check Item 5.G.(3), report the investment company or investment companies to which you provide advice in Section 5.G.(3) of Scheduk Н. If you pro vide financial planning services, to how many clients did you provide these services during your last fiscal year?
-O 1-1 O 26 - 50 O 51 - 100 - 250 · - 500 e than 500 If mo ore than 500, how many? and to the nearest 500) esponses to this Item 5.H., do not include as "clients" the investors in a private fund you advise, unless you have a se relationship with those investors. para ite I. (1) Do vo u participate in a wran fee program? es - participate in a wrap fee program, what is the amount of your regulatory assets under management attributable to a C icting • (a) spo \$ onsor to a wrap fee program (b) poi \$ tfolio manager for a wrap fee program ? (c) spc \$ onsor to and portfolio manager for the same wrap fee program?
-If you rep ort an amount in Item 5.I.(2)(c), do not report that amount in Item 5.I.(2)(a) or Item 5.I.(2)(b). - a portfolio manager for a wrap fee program, list the names of the programs, their sponsors and related information in I.(2) of Schedule D. in volvement in a wrap fee program is limited to recommending wrap fee programs to your clients, or you advise a muturered through a wrap fee program, do not check Item $5.I.(1)$ or enter any amounts in response to Item $5.I.(2)$.
-J. names to Thom 4.D. of Doub 24 of Form ADV do you indicate that you provide investment advice only with respect to ∕es ⊙ O u report client assets in Item 4.E. of Part 2A that are computed using a different method than the method used to your regulatory assets under management?
-0 •
+- (1) Financial planning services - (2) Portfolio management for individuals and/or small businesses - (3) Portfolio management for investment companies (as well as "business development companies" that have made an election pursuant to section 54 of the Investment Company Act of 1940) - (4) Portfolio management for pooled investment vehicles (other than investment companies) - (5) Portfolio management for businesses (other than small businesses) or institutional clients (other than registered investment companies and other pooled investment vehicles) - \Box (6) Pension consulting services - □ (7) Selection of other advisers (including private fund managers) - \Box (8) Publication of periodicals or newsletters - (9) Security ratings or pricing services - (10) Market timing services - (11) Educational seminars/workshops - (12) Other(specify):

-K. Separately Managed Account Clients Voc No (1) Do you have regulatory assets under management attributable to clients other than those listed in Item 5.D.(3)(d)-(f) (separately managed account clients)? © 0 If yes, complete Section 5.K.(1) of Schedule D. (2) Do you engage in borrowing transactions on behalf of any of the separately managed account clients that you advise?
-If yes, complete Section 5.K.(2) of Schedule D. 0 • (3) Do you engage in derivative transactions on behalf of any of the separately managed account clients that you advise?
-If yes, complete Section 5.K.(2) of Schedule D. • 0 (4) After subtracting the amounts in Item 5.D.(3)(d)-(f) above from your total regulatory assets under management, does any custodian hold ten percent or more of this remaining amount of regulatory assets under management?
-0 0 If yes, complete Section 5.K.(3) of Schedule D for each custodian.
-L. Marketing Activities V N. (1) Do any of your advertisements include: Yes No (a) Performance results? • 0 (b) A reference to specific investment advice provided by you (as that phrase is used in rule 206(4)-1(a)(5))? • 0 (c) Testimonials (other than those that satisfy rule 206(4)-1(b)(4)(ii))?
-0 • (d) Endorsements (other than those that satisfy rule 206(4)-1(b)(4)(ii))?
-0 • (e) Third-party ratings? • 0 (2) If you answer "yes" to L(1)(c), (d), or (e) above, do you pay or otherwise provide cash or non-cash compensation, directly or indirectly, in connection with the use of testimonials , endorsements , or third-party ratings ?
-0 • (3) Do any of your advertisements include hypothetical performance ? • 0 (4) Do any of your advertisements include predecessor performance ?
-0 О
+Do not check Item 5.G.(3) unless you provide advisory services pursuant to an investment advisory contract to an investment company registered under the Investment Company Act of 1940, including as a subadviser.
+If you check Item 5.G.(3), report the 811 or 814 number of the investment company or investment companies to which you provide advice in Section 5.G.(3) of Schedule D.

+- H. If you provide financial planning services, to how many clients did you provide these services during your last fiscal year?

+- 0 0

+- O 1 10

+- O 11 25

+- 0 26 50

+- o 51 100

+- o 101 250

+- o 251 500

+- More than 500

+If more than 500, how many? (round to the nearest 500)

+In your responses to this Item 5.H., do not include as "clients" the investors in a private fund you advise, unless you have a separate advisory relationship with those investors.

+I. (1) Do you participate in a wrap fee program?

+- (2) If you participate in a wrap fee program, what is the amount of your regulatory assets under management attributable to acting as:

+- (a) sponsor to a wrap fee program

+- :

+- (b) portfolio manager for a wrap fee program?

+- \$

+- (c) sponsor to and portfolio manager for the same wrap fee program?

+- \$

+If you report an amount in Item 5.I.(2)(c), do not report that amount in Item 5.I.(2)(a) or Item 5.I.(2)(b).

+If you are a portfolio manager for a wrap fee program, list the names of the programs, their sponsors and related information in Section 5.I.(2) of Schedule D.

+If your involvement in a wrap fee program is limited to recommending wrap fee programs to your clients, or you advise a mutual fund that is offered through a wrap fee program, do not check Item 5.I.(1) or enter any amounts in response to Item 5.I.(2).

+J. (1) In response to Item 4.B. of Part 2A of Form ADV, do you indicate that you provide investment advice only with respect to Imited types of investments?

+(2) Do you report client assets in Item 4.E. of Part 2A that are computed using a different method than the method used to compute your regulatory assets under management?